Saffron at the source of happiness

 But nature being well done, it provides us with all the remedies we need and this is the case of saffron, the most expensive spice in the world and which has been exploited for more than 3600 years in China, Egypt and Persia for these multiple virtues.
 Pain reliever, anti-inflammatory, aphrodisiac and also, antidepressant.

 But in saffron, there is a very interesting molecule that bears the charming name of Crocin.
 What does the crocin do?
 It works so that the serotonin we have produced is kept in our brains instead of being captured and transformed into something else.
-And that’s how scientists discovered that consuming saffron every morning helped treat mild and moderate depression.
+And that’s how scientists discovered natural saffron benefits for health.
+Consuming saffron every morning helped treat mild and moderate depression.